Is there a secular decline in disruptive patents? Correcting for measurement bias: Data

 In Sections 2-4, we use all granted utility patents over 1980-2010. \cite{park2023papers} examine granted utility patents over this timeframe and in the NBER technology fields of "Chemical," "Computers and Communications," "Drugs and Medical," "Electrical and Electronic," and "Mechanical."
 Their data includes 3,046,672 patents and 29,777,375 backward citations (see replication data file \textit{$patentsview\_analytical\_df.csv$} of \cite{park2023papers}).
 We examine granted utility patents over the same timeframe, but cover all technology fields.
 Our data thus includes 3,662,051 patents and 42,617,016 backward citations in the case of no truncation (i.e., as they appear in the original patent documents) and 35,192,186 backward citations in the case of truncation.

 In Sections 5-6, we expand the dataset over 1980-2016, which results in 5,324,224 granted utility patents and 74,943,850 backward citations.
 With the passage of the Inventor Protection Act of 1999, patents beginning in November 2000 include backward citations to patent applications and to patent grants.
-Thus, in our methodology (III), we include all backward citations to patent grants and to patent applications that were eventually granted using supplemental PatentsView data.
+Our methodology (III) includes all backward citations to patent grants and to patent applications that were eventually granted using supplemental PatentsView data.
 We replace all citations to patent applications with the corresponding patent grant information: i.e., the grant number and publication date.
 This replacement can result in some backward citations with publication dates later than the citing patent, but the backward citation publication date is not relevant to the $CD_5$ index methodology.
 What matters are publication dates of forward citations.
 We do not include patent applications published within five years after the publication year of a focal patent but with corresponding patent grants published later in the analysis.
-Finally, we do not include citations to patent applications that have not been granted by the end of 2021 (the latest date available) in the analysis.
 This approach results in 87,880,452 backward citations.